Canada and the Antarctic

 About Antarctica

-Antarctica, Earth’s southernmost continent, is a place of extremes.
-Over 99% of its landmass is covered in ice, which is up to 4 km thick inland, and extends over the sea in the form of ice shelves along the coast.
-Antarctica has some of the world’s most severe weather, with average temperatures that range from -10°C to -60°C, and an arid interior where violent winds are the norm.
+Antarctica, Earth's southernmost continent, is a place of extremes.
+Over 99% of Antarctica is covered in ice, which is up to 4.9 km thick inland, and extends over the sea in the form of ice shelves along the coast.
+Antarctica has some of the world's most severe weather, with average temperatures that range from -10°C to -60°C, and an arid interior where violent winds are the norm.
 In these conditions ecosystems are sparse, but some creatures do manage to eke out a living there.
 The largest terrestrial animal native to Antarctica is the tiny springtail, also known as the snow-flea.
 A dozen of them would fit on your fingernail.

 The greater Antarctic region also encompasses the Southern Ocean and islands south of the 60th parallel.
 In contrast to the Antarctic continent, the marine environments in this area are some of the most biologically productive waters in the world.
 Thanks to its strong currents and upwelling of deep, cold waters, the Southern Ocean teems with nutrients and supports a great abundance of life, from microscopic algae to krill, fish, seals, whales, sea birds, and more.

 Antarctica has no native human populations.
-Explorers first sailed to the region in the 1700s, but the continent itself was not sighted or explored until the 1800s.
-In the ensuing centuries, humans continued to visit the Antarctic to explore, research and document the polar environment, as well as participate in the whaling and sealing industry.
+Māori and Polynesian explorers are believed to have been amongst the first to sight and potentially visit Antarctica in seventh century with Western documented exploration beginning in the 1800's.
+Humans continue to visit the Antarctic to explore, research and document the polar environment, as well as participate in the whaling and sealing industry.

 In 1957-1958 the International Geophysical Year, a major coordinated international research effort, demonstrated the benefits of international science cooperation in Antarctica.
 This led to development of the Antarctic Treaty, signed in 1959 by twelve countries.
 The Treaty establishes and enforces a set of common obligations for nations operating in the region.
 Most importantly, the Treaty dedicates the Antarctic to peace and science, and restricts military and industrial activity.
 Since its original signing, the Antarctic Treaty has grown into a treaty system which includes the Protocol on Environmental Protection to the Antarctic Treaty, the Convention for the Conservation of Antarctic Seals, and the Convention on the Conservation of Antarctic Marine Living Resources as related agreements.
 Over 50 countries currently participate in the Antarctic Treaty System.